kjergens/SecretDecoder/README.md

 1. Run ImageDecoder.java and Refresh the project.

 2. Open decoded_image.svg.
-(At first tt will look the same as the original.)
+(At first it will look the same as the original.)

 3. Your job is to write code to switch all the x,y coordinates back.